DORA 2025, Part 9. How to choose the right metrics and frameworks to measure development and AI impact in IT organizations

 4. Here is how you can apply these ideas in practice:

-5. Run experiments in your organization by using DORA findings to form hypotheses and test them with your teams.
+5. Run experiments in your organization - use DORA's findings to form hypotheses and test them in your teams.

 6. This will help you better understand your operational context and identify the areas where improvements will have the greatest impact.

-7. Run internal surveys by using questions from this year's study as a starting point and adapting them to your needs.
+7. Run internal surveys - use the questions from this year's study as a starting point and adapt them to your needs.

 8. Add more nuanced questions that are relevant to your teams and current projects.